yoosamui/secam-motion/README.md

 # secam-motion

-# Camera surveillance with OF and OpenCv
+# Camera surveillance with OF, OpenCV and yolo.

 Real-time streaming using the RTSP protocol..